-Parents want their children to experience a great education.But not everyone agrees on what a great education looks like.
+Broadly speaking, all parents want their children to experience a great education.But not everyone agrees on what a great education looks like.
 Is it creative and engaging?
-Focused and practical?
+Focussed and practical?
 Data-driven and futuristic?
 In Singapore, you will be able to find a school that is the right fit for your child’s personality and your family’s requirements.

 Singapore's public schools welcome international students, but they do charge tuition for non-Singaporeans.
 Citizens of ASEAN nations pay one fee, and citizens of other countries pay a higher one.

 As in most countries, citizens enjoy first priority for slots available in public schools.
 Expat families who plan to enrol their child in public school should always have a backup plan in case they are waitlisted in favour of local families.
 Foreigners cannot request a school, meaning children can get placed in a school allocated by the Ministry of Education.